 If the Council accepts the application the person signing the application form shall be deemed to be the hirer and, as such, the person responsible to the Council for the payment of the hiring fees and the observance of these Conditions and Regulations.

-In the case of pop, rock and similar events the Council will require evidence that the Hirer has successfully organised similar events previously.
+In the case of pop, rock and similar events, the Council will require evidence that the Hirer has successfully organised similar events previously.

 Where the Council is not familiar with the organisation, references may be requested prior to approval of venue hire.

-The following table shows the maximum number of persons, excluding staff and attendants, which shall at any time be allowed in the accomodation.
+The following table shows the maximum number of persons, excluding staff and attendants, which shall at any time be allowed in the accommodation.
 The exact numbers will depend on the layout of furniture required:

 Please note that these figures are the maximum for each Hall.
 Numbers may reduce dependant upon your requirements.